Euroclear's blockchain gold settlement venture with Paxos dissolved

 3 Min Read

-NEW YORK (Reuters) - A partnership between Belgium-based settlement provider Euroclear and U.S. startup Paxos to develop a blockchain-based service for the London gold market has been dissolved, the companies said on Thursday.
+NEW YORK, July 27 (Reuters) - A partnership between Euroclear and U.S. startup Paxos to develop a blockchain-based service for the London gold market has been dissolved, a spokeswoman for the Belgium-based settlement house said on Thursday.

 The joint venture, which had been announced in June 2016, aimed to develop a new system to settle London bullion by using Paxos' Bankchain technology.